awslabs/aws-servicebroker-documentation/getting-started.md

 # Production Deployment Instructions
-## Step 1: Deploy an OpenShift cluster with the Service Catalog
+## Step 1: Deploy an OpenShift cluster configured to run the Service Catalog
 Refer to OpenShift documentation for instructions on deploying an OpenShift 3.7 cluster.

  * [OpenShift Origin Documentation](https://docs.openshift.org/)